 Students interested in a Master’s degree in Statistics who are currently enrolled in a Ph.D. program at the University of Michigan, and whose Ph.D. thesis at Michigan involves a significant statistical component, should apply to the Master of Arts in Statistics degree program.

 Frequently Asked Questions?

+Please review our FAQ page for prospective students to learn more about other criteria, including the academic background recommended to be successful in this program.
 If you have further questions, contact the Applied Masters Program Coordinator at firstname.lastname@example.org.